wp-plugins/sideblogging/readme.txt

 == Changelog ==

 = 0.8.1 =
-* Get archives working with more themes
+* Archives work with more themes

 = 0.8 =
 * Compatibility with Wordpress 3.3